Mechanizing Synthetic Tait Computability in Istari: The Proof Assistant

-In the proof mode the goal is to prove the declared typing.
-This is discharged with three tactics.
 The $\Label{inference}$ tactic performs unification and fills in implicit arguments, such as the type of the variable $i$.
 The defined constant is then unfolded, and finally the type-checker resolves all remaining goals.